Introduction to Linux Inode

 Using the inode metadata table, we can identify the inode value or number.
 The file system can easily calculate the offset value and identify the location of the inode.
-In source code, the inode number declared as an “i” and it is a 32-bit unsigned long integer.
+In source code, the inode number is declared as an “i” and it is a 32-bit unsigned long integer.
 It means the inode number is an integer value with the size of 2^32 near to 4 billion inodes (That is the theoretical maximum number)

 In the older version of the Linux file system (like ext3).
-All inode will create at the time of file system create.
+All inode will create at the time of file system creation.
 The major issue with the older file system is storage.
 Due to all inodes are used then no new files will store.
 Even if the storage space is available in the drive.
 But in the new version of the file system.
 The inode is creating as per the need.
 Hence the lack of false will not happen.

 Examples to Implement Linux Inode

 Following are the examples of Linux inode as given below: